matter-labs/era-contracts/docs/other/Standard pubdata format.md

 # Standard pubdata format

-While with the introduction of custom DA validators, any pubdata logic could be applied for each chain (including calldata-based pubdata), ZK chains are generally optimized for using state-diffs based rollup model.
+While with the introduction of custom DA validators (FIXME LINK), any pubdata logic could be applied for each chain (including calldata-based pubdata), ZK chains are generally optimized for using state-diffs based rollup model.

-Using document will describe how the standard pubdata format looks like.
+This document will describe how the standard pubdata format looks like.
 This is the format that is enforced for permanent rollup chains (FIXME: link to permanent rollup description).

 Pubdata in zkSync can be divided up into 4 different categories: